eeb313-2019/THE-TIBBLERS/doc/objectives.md

   There will be a trend of larger predators consuming larger prey.

 - **Does the same species of predator in different geographic locations exhibit the same feeding pattern?
-Are they eating the same size prey in different locations?**
+Are they eating the same sizes of prey in different locations?**

   Locations with more similar environmental factors will have predators exhibiting similar feeding preferences.